Great Witcombe

 Great Witcombe is a village and civil parish 5 mi south east of Gloucester, in the Tewkesbury district, in the county of Gloucestershire, England.
 In 2001 the parish had a population of 80.
 The parish touches Badgeworth, Brimpsfield, Brockworth, Cowley and Cranham.
+Also was name Wit/ikonge.

 Landmarks

 There are 17 listed buildings in Great Witcombe.
 Great Witcombe has a church called St Mary.
 The parish includes the remains of Great Witcombe Roman Villa.

 History

 The name "Witcombe" means 'Wide valley'.